javascript-tutorial/en.javascript.info/4-binary/04-file/article.md

 # File and FileReader

-A [File](https://www.w3.org/TR/FileAPI/#dfn-file) object inherits from `Blob`, but is extended with filesystem-related capabilities.
+A [File](https://www.w3.org/TR/FileAPI/#dfn-file) object inherits from `Blob` and is extended with filesystem-related capabilities.

 There are two ways to obtain it.